lucapette/website/content/writing/the-appeal-of-static-typing.md

   go for the ones I'll discuss in the article.
 This is really just me sharing my experience, hoping some people will find the perspective useful.
 - Writing about static vs dynamic typing is quite a challenge for me.
-I have always had problems expressing my opinion when I find something "too obvious".
+I have problems expressing my opinion when I find something "too obvious".
 In this case, it's: statically typed languages lead to a better programming experience.
 Because it's obvious to me, it's hard to articulate.
 So here we are, I never say no to a writing challenge.

-While the premises should clarify I mean everything that follows as my personal opinion, I want to share the journey that got me here.
+While the premises should clarify I mean everything that follows as _my_ personal opinion, I want to share the journey that got me here.
 The way I got to my informed opinion is the most interesting aspect of the conversation.
 I will expand on this as I conclude the article.

 ## How I got here